 Price starts at:

-A Membership features all of the same benefits as a Season Pass but you can pay for it one month at a time and keep it as long as you like after 12 months.
+A Membership features the same benefits* as a Season Pass but you can pay for it one month at a time and keep it as long as you like after 12 months.

 A Membership has minimum upfront costs and immediate activation.

-Some haunted attractions require the purchase of a separate Fright Pass.
+Some haunted attractions require the purchase of a separate Haunted House Pass.

 Unlimited trips through all haunted attractions on a single visit to the park.
 Park admission is additional.

 VIP HAUNTED HOUSE PASS

 Reduced Wait Time

 Get treated like a real king of ghoul!
 A VIP Haunted House Pass provides unlimited access to all haunted attractions for one night through the VIP entrance.
 Park admission is additional.

 Unlimited visits through all haunted attractions on every night of Fright Fest.
 Exclusively for Pass Holders.